Everything in Materialize is currently handled by the

 To read data from views (as opposed to ad hoc queries), users target the view

 SELECT * FROM some_view; from here, Materialize can simply return the

 result from the already-up-to-date view.
 No substantive processing necessary.

 Reading data vs. creating views

-As a quick summary: the difference between simply reading data and creating a view is in terms of how long the generated dataflow persists.
+The difference between simply reading data and creating a view is how long the generated dataflow persists.